Introduction to Bitterness

 - Forgive yourself for harboring anger and bitterness against the person or people who you perceive have wronged or betrayed you.

-- Do well to forgive all those who you perceived have wronged you or betrayed you.
+- Do well to forgive all those who you perceive have wronged you or betrayed you.

-- Have a positive mind about the people that have resented or betrayed you.
+- Have a positive mind about the people who have resented or betrayed you.

-- Develop a new way to reflect about the past and assess how bitterness impacted negatively in your life.
+- Develop a new way to reflect on the past and assess how bitterness impacted negatively in your life.

-- Focus on the future and visualize the opportunities that abounds for you without the bitterness and resentments.
+- Focus on the future and visualize the opportunities that abound for you without bitterness and resentment.

-- Ensure that all resentments and bitterness about the “violator” is thoroughly forgiven and prevent yourself from talking bad about them.
+- Ensure that all resentments and bitterness about the “violator” are thoroughly forgiven and prevent yourself from talking bad about them.

 - Appreciate your “violators” even when it is difficult to do so.